6.4 Validation of non-formal and informal learning

 The practical outcome of the project 'Keys for Life' in regard to recognition and validation of Non-Formal and informal learning outcomes is the 'Personal Competence Portfolio' (Osobní Kompetenční Portfólio, OKP).

-However, there is currently no unified system of recognition of results of non-formal education as such.
+However, still, there is currently no unified system of recognition of results of non-formal education as such.
 But, there is a system of recognition of further education, in the scope of which it is possible to use knowledge and skills gained in non-formal education.

 Further education of the individual is possible according to the Actno.
 179/2006 Sb. based on the National Register of Qualifications, which defines what skills are necessary for given professions and who will carry out testing and in which way, which is a necessary prerequisite for the recognition of previous learning.